Time and space are expressions of your nature.

 2) Release worrying about connections altogether, work on everything one step at a time, and what gets done will be enough

 3) Merge one and two together.

-Never define oneself to “time”, (as tempting as it is to define oneself to one’s relationships) since to do so, actually limits you to run out of time.
+Never define oneself to “time” (as tempting as it is to define oneself to one’s relationships) since doing so actually limits you by running out of time.
 Instead, “release” time by embracing all our connections and let it be what it just needs to be step by step.

 When juggling more than three things.
 I prefer to place it all on the ground.
 Then pick up and work upon one item at a time.